tblsoft/vagrant-ubuntu-solr5/README.md

-# Solr 5.0.0 environment
+# Solr 5.0.0 vagrant ubuntu environment

-This vagrant image will install a precise 64 ubuntu image with solr 5.0.0
+This vagrant image will install a precise 64 ubuntu image with solr 5.0.0.

 ## Pre-requisites
 Ensure you have the following tools installed: